aarongaut/pyspoke/README.md

 # `spoke`

-A python library supporting pubsub and remote procedure calls using JSON messages.
+A python library supporting pubsub and remote procedure calls.

 # Isn't this just a bad dbus?